EmuDeck/emudeck.github.io/docs/controls-and-hotkeys/steamos/hotkeys.md

 ***

-#### RMG (N64) (Standalone)
+#### Rosalie's Mupen GUI (N64) (Standalone)
 [Back to the Top](#hotkeys-table-of-contents)

-RMG comes with a Steam Input profile for Hotkeys.
-Activate the Steam Input profile by clicking the `Game Controller` icon in `Game Mode`, change the template to `Emudeck - RMG`.
-The hotkeys below can only be used if you have the Steam Input profile active.

-**Long Press** to activate hotkeys on the left trackpad radial menu.

 {{ read_csv('rmg-hotkeys.csv') }}

-For a tutorial on how to select Steam Input Profiles, refer to: [How to Select a Steam Input Profile](#how-to-select-a-steam-input-profile).

-**These hotkeys are for RMG, a standalone N64 emulator.
+**These hotkeys are for Rosalie's Mupen GUI, a standalone N64 emulator.
 These hotkeys are not for the Mupen64Plus-Next RetroArch core.
 For more information on RetroArch and the Mupen64Plus-Next RetroArch core hotkeys, visit [RetroArch](#retroarch).**

 ***

 #### mGBA (GB, GBC, and GBA) (Standalone)
 [Back to the Top](#hotkeys-table-of-contents)

 mGBA comes with a Steam Input profile for Hotkeys.
-Activate the Steam Input profile by clicking the `Game Controller` icon in `Game Mode`, change the template to `Emudeck - mGBA`.
+Activate the Steam Input profile by clicking the `Game Controller` icon in `Game Mode`, change the template to `EmuDeck - Controller Hotkeys`.
 The hotkeys below can only be used if you have the Steam Input profile active.

-**Long Press** to activate hotkeys on the left trackpad touch menu.

 {{ read_csv('mgba-hotkeys.csv') }}

 For a tutorial on how to select Steam Input Profiles, refer to: [How to Select a Steam Input Profile](#how-to-select-a-steam-input-profile).

-**These hotkeys are for mGBA, a standalone Nintendo Gameboy, Gameboy Color and Gameboy Advance emulator.
+**These hotkeys are for mGBA, a standalone Nintendo Game Boy, Game Boy Color and Game Boy Advance emulator.
 These hotkeys are not for the mGBA RetroArch core.
 For more information on RetroArch and the mGBA RetroArch core hotkeys, visit [RetroArch](#retroarch).**

 ***

 #### melonDS (NDS) (Standalone)
 [Back to the Top](#hotkeys-table-of-contents)

-melonDS comes with a Steam Input profile for Hotkeys.
-Activate the Steam Input profile by clicking the `Game Controller` icon in `Game Mode`, change the template to `Emudeck - melonDS`.
+mGBA comes with a Steam Input profile for Hotkeys.
+Activate the Steam Input profile by clicking the `Game Controller` icon in `Game Mode`, change the template to `EmuDeck - Controller Hotkeys`.
 The hotkeys below can only be used if you have the Steam Input profile active.

-**Long Press** to activate hotkeys on the left trackpad radial menu.

 {{ read_csv('melonds-hotkeys.csv') }}